 This disastrous condition was not confined to Italy.
-In some respects the Roman provinces had their own peculiar sufferings.
+In some respects Rome's provinces had their own peculiar sufferings.
 For example, take the case of Asia Minor.
 It had been plundered and ravaged by successive generals, by Scipio in the war against Antiochus of Syria and by Manlius in his Galatian campaign.
 It had also been plundered by Pompey in the struggle with Mithridates.
-The rapacity of governors and their officials followed that of Roman generals and their armies.
+The rapacity of governors and their officials followed that of Rome's generals and their armies.

 We know what Cilicia suffered under Dolabella and his agent Verres.
 The Roman politician Cicero reveals to us the oppression of his predecessor Appius in the same province, contrasted with his own boasted clemency.
 Some portions of this beautiful and inexhaustible country revived under the emperors.
 But it was only an outward prosperity.
-Whatever may nave been the improvement in the external details of provincial government, we cannot believe that governors were gentle and forbearing, when Caligula was on the throne, and when Nero was seeking statues for his golden house.
+Whatever may have been the improvement in the external details of provincial government, we cannot believe that Rome's governors were gentle and forbearing, especially when Caligula was on the throne or when Nero was seeking statues for his golden house.

-The contempt in which the Greek provincials themselves were held by the Romans may be learnt from the later correspondence of the Emperor Trajan with Pliny the governor of Bithynia.
-We need not hesitate to take it for granted, that those who were sent from Rome to dispense justice at Ephesus or Tarsus, were more frequently like Appius and Verres, than Cicero and Flaccus, - more like Pilate and Felix, than Gallio or Sergius Paulus.
+The contempt in which the Greek provincials themselves were held by Rome may be learnt from the later correspondence of the Emperor Trajan with Pliny the governor of Bithynia.
+We need not hesitate to take it for granted, that those who were sent from Rome to dispense justice at Ephesus or Tarsus were more frequently like Appius and Verres, than Cicero and Flaccus.